ykhodak/DataSpinner/README.md

  - vcpkg packaging tool for Windows, it's location has to be set in CMakeLists.txt in root folder.
  - libevent dev libraries, installed via vcpkg in Windows and any standard way in Linux, it should be visible for CMake
  - FastDDS framework installed from packaged archives from distributor or built locally.

+For Windows vcpkg can be used to install some dependecies: vcpkg install gtest vcpkg install benchmark vcpkg install libevent

 Once you have these dependencies installed issue commands in root folder:

 ```